How will I be taught?

-You will need a calculator (not one built into a mobile phone), a notebook, pen, pencil, eraser, ruler, highlighter and correction fluid or tape.
-Please also bring a pen, notepad and a ring binder for notes and handouts.
+You will need a calculator (not one built into a mobile phone), a notepad, pen, pencil, eraser, ruler, highlighter and correction fluid or tape.
+Please also bring an A4 ring binder for notes and handouts.

 What can I do next?

 This course can enable you to progress onto the 'AAT Foundation Award in Accounting Software Level 2' course.
 This course will enable you to apply your double-entry bookkeeping skills to a computerised accounts process.

 In addition, this course can enable you to progress onto AAT Level 3 Bookkeeping qualifications.
 Specialist advice is available from your tutor to help you identify the best course for you.
 Please check www.kentadulteducation.co.uk for course details.

 What do I need to join the course